-J E ENGR 2300 Introduction To Electrical Networks: 3 semester hours
+J E ENGR 2300 Introduction to Electrical Networks: 3 semester hours

+Prerequisites: Electrical Engineering or Mechanical Engineering major.
 Elements, sources, and interconnects.
 Ohm's and Kirchoff's laws, superposition and Thevenin's theorem; the resistive circuit, transient analysis, sinusoidal analysis, and frequency response.

-J E ENGR 2320 Introduction To Electronic Circuits: 3 semester hours
+J E ENGR 2320 Introduction to Electronic Circuits: 3 semester hours

-J E ENGR 2330 Electrical And Electronic Circuits Laboratory: 3 semester hours
+J E ENGR 2330 Electrical and Electronic Circuits Laboratory: 3 semester hours

 J E ENGR 2340 Electrical Laboratory for Mechanical Engineers: 1 semester hour

-J E ENGR 2600 Introduction To Digital Logic And Computer Design: 3 semester hours
+J E ENGR 2600 Introduction to Digital Logic and Computer Design: 3 semester hours

-J E ENGR 3300 Engineering Electro Magnetic Principles: 3 semester hours
+J E ENGR 3300 Engineering Electromagnetic Principles: 3 semester hours

 J E ENGR 3310 Electronics Laboratory: 3 semester hours

-J E ENGR 3320 Power, Energy And Polyphase Circuits: 3 semester hours
+J E ENGR 3320 Power, Energy and Polyphase Circuits: 3 semester hours

-J E ENGR 3360 Principles Of Electronic Devices: 3 semester hours
+J E ENGR 3360 Principles of Electronic Devices: 3 semester hours

-J E ENGR 3370 Electronic Devices And Circuits: 3 semester hours
+J E ENGR 3370 Electronic Devices and Circuits: 3 semester hours

-J E ENGR 3510 Signals And Systems: 3 semester hours
+J E ENGR 3510 Signals and Systems: 3 semester hours

 J E ENGR 3620 Computer Architecture: 3 semester hours